enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **bidirectional**

 The response message to the `Ping`.
 Must be sent as soon as the `Ping` message is received.

-_<decide if only server is affected>_ This message can be issued at any point after the connection is acknowledged.
-If the connection is not acknowledged, and a pong is sent, the socket will be closed immediately with the event `4401: Unauthorized`.

 ```typescript
 interface PongMessage {